sesh/django-tdd/workshop/0002_TimeAPI_Kata.md

 ```

 What we did there was writing the _simplest piece of code_ that we needed to.
-Our test passes with flying colours since we aren't testing anything other than that we're returning a valid datetime.
+Our test passes with flying colours since we aren't testing anything other than that we're returning a valid `datetime`.

-At this point we can refactor to **generalise** the solution.
+At this point we could refactor to **generalise** the solution.
-In this position there's a better option though: let's add a new test that forces us to **generalise** the solution.
+There's a better option though: let's add a new test that forces us to **generalise** the solution.

-By using the mocking library build into Python 3 we can know in advance the date that we'll return from a call to Django's `timezone.now()`.
+By using the mocking library built into Python 3 we can know in advance the date that we'll return from a call to Django's `timezone.now()`.

 What we're about to do is called "patching the response" and works a like this: